michaelarutyunov/Earning-Calls-pdf-to-json-transformation/README.md

 - Enrichment of the text with non-semantic formatting tags to help finding speaker attributions
 - Collecting spacy PERSON tags to create additional focus for LLM
 - API call to LLM to extract call specs and attributions
-- Creation of a json obejct with clean representation of speakers and utterances
+- Creation of a json object with clean representation of speakers and utterances
-- Optional: recreate the standardized text file with the content of the json file
+- Optional: creation of the standardized text file with the content of the json file

 **Files and Folders**
 config.json - configuration for the main script